 What is Marquette University?

 It is a private Jesuit research institution.
 It offers a wide range of graduate and undergraduate programs in several fields, including business, education, engineering, health sciences, law, and the arts and sciences.
-The university is well known for its academic offerings and commitment to volunteerism.
-It upholds the Jesuit tradition of educating everyone, including the intellectual, spiritual, and personal realms.
+The university is renowned for its academic excellence and commitment to community service.
+It upholds the Jesuit tradition of educating the whole person, encompassing the intellectual, spiritual, and personal realms.
 Numerous internship and community involvement options are available to students at the university’s urban campus, located in downtown Milwaukee.
 Division I athletic programs, especially basketball, are another reason for recognition.
 The institution strives to prepare students to become ethical leaders in the community and profession.

 Before 2001

 The Marquette University logo appeared sometime after the private Jesuit educational institution was established.
 The creators aimed to make it the organization’s calling card, and they succeeded: the carefully selected fonts and monochrome background effectively highlighted the text.
-The first logo employed two methods to attract attention: the contrast between the dark and light background and the differences in fonts and color schemes, which opposed each other.
+The first logo employed two methods to attract attention: the contrast between dark and light backgrounds and the intentional opposition of fonts and color schemes.
 This gave the logo vibrancy and emphasized the uniqueness of the educational and research university.

 2001 – 2003